vault27/Foundation/paloalto.md

     - Traps running version 5.0+ with the Traps management service
 - AutoFocus - cloud-based threat intelligence service - takes data from every where and provides it for XSOAR, XDR

-## NGFW

-- The Palo Alto Networks firewall was designed to use an efficient system known as next-generation processing.
-Next-generation processing enables packet evaluation, application identification, policy decisions, and content scanning in a single, efficient processing pass - Single Pass Architecture
-- Zone based firewall
-- Full hardware separate mgmt
+## Best Practice Assessment (BPA) tool

+- BPA is available via Customer Support Portal
+- After you gain access to the BPA, you can generate a BPA report for a Panorama appliance or for a next-generation firewal
+- BPA for Palo Alto Networks firewalls and Panorama
+- If possible, generate BPA reports for Panorama appliances instead of individual next-generation firewalls to gain complete visibility into all of the firewalls in your environment in one report.
+Generate reports on a regular basis to measure progress toward adopting security capabilities and security best practices
-- Best Practice Assessment (BPA) tool for Palo Alto Networks firewalls and Panorama.
-The two components of the BPA tool are the Security Policy Adoption Heatmap and the BPA assessment.
-The Heatmap **analyzes a Palo Alto Networks deployment**.
+- The two components of the BPA tool are the Security Policy Adoption Heatmap and the BPA assessment
+- Tech Support Files (Device > Support> Tech Support File or Panorama> Support > Tech Support File) are sent to the portal
+- The BPA assessment compares a firewall or Panorama configuration against best practices and provides recommendations to strengthen the organization’s security posture by fully adopting the Palo Alto Networks prevention capabilities.
+More than 200 security checks are performed on the firewall or Panorama configuration
+- The Best Practices Assessment Plus (BPA+) fully integrates with BPA to provide customers with the ability to easily remediate failed best practice checks and improve overall adoption and security posture
+- Three class summaries for BPA: Technical, Operational, Management

+### Heat map

+- For every zone pair, for ezmple Internal > External, it shows in percents adoption rate for all features
+- The Heatmap Measures Adoption Rate.
 The Heatmap can filter information by device groups, serial numbers, zones, areas of architecture, and other categories.
-The results chart the progress of security improvement toward a Zero Trust network.**The BPA assessment compares a firewall or Panorama configuration against best practices** and provides recommendations to strengthen the organization’s security posture by fully adopting the Palo Alto Networks prevention capabilities.
-More than 200 security checks are performed on the firewall or Panorama configuration
+The results chart the progress of security improvement toward a Zero Trust network
+- All security profiles should be applied on all allow rules
+- For most features adoption rate goal is 100%
+- URL filtering and DNS sinkhole usually cannot be 100%

 The Heatmap measures the adoption rate of the following Palo Alto Networks firewall features:

 - WildFire
 - Threat Prevention
 - Anti-Spyware